 The indictment is not evidence.
-The defendants have pleaded not guilty to the charges.
-Each defendant is presumed to be innocent unless and until the government proves that defendant guilty beyond a reasonable doubt.
-In addition, the defendants do not have to testify or present any evidence to prove innocence.
+Defendant has pled not guilty to the charges.
+Defendant is presumed to be innocent unless and until the government proves defendant guilty beyond a reasonable doubt.
+In addition, defendant does not have to testify or present any evidence to prove innocence.
 The government has the burden of proving every element of each charge beyond a reasonable doubt.